masukomi/hey_3/README.md

     <number>              number of duration units
     <duration>            duration string.
 E.g. minutes, hours, days, etc.
     <name>                name of person / thing that interrupted you
+    <id>                  the id of the timer to delete.
 ```

 And now for some useful details to fill in the gaps...